alfredlovgren/local-determinacy/README.md

 ## Functions

-LD has three main functions:
+The LD package has four main functions:
 1) The onatski values of a jacobian
 ```
 >>> onatski(targets, endogenous, scale, T, ss0, H_U)